-The CEO's total direct compensation ("Total Direct Compensation") comprises a base salary ("Base Salary"), an annual variable remuneration ("Annual Variable Remuneration" or "VR") and a Long-Term Incentive Plan ("LTIP").
+The Total Direct Compensation for the CEO comprises a base salary ("Base Salary"), an Annual Variable Remuneration ("VR") and a Long-Term Incentive Plan ("LTIP").
 The three elements of the Total Direct Compensation are each intended to comprise one-third of the total, assuming the achievement of performance conditions is 100% of target.

-The level of Total Direct Compensation for the CEO (Base Salary, VR and LTIP) is set at the median of an extensive peer group and takes into account the scope of the role of the CEO and the level and structure of executive rewards within Airbus.
+The level of Total Direct Compensation for the CEO is set at the median of an extensive peer group.
 The benchmark is regularly reviewed by the RNGC and is based on a peer group which comprises: